eclipse/lsp4mp/README.md

 ## Getting started

+JDK 11 is required to build the language server and the `eclipse.jdt.ls` extension.

 1. Clone this repository
 2. Open the folder in your terminal / command line
 3. Run ./buildAll.sh (OSX, Linux) or buildAll.bat (Windows)